rsyvarth/receive-ses-email/README.md

 2. The email content is stored as an S3 object, triggering a Lambda function. ⚡

-3. The function gets the S3 object, reads the email content, and attemps to categorize what type of email it is. 🤔
+3. The function gets the S3 object, reads the email content, and attempts to categorize what type of email it is. 🤔

 4. The function then sends a notification email through SES to your personal email. 📬